 47. The Birmingham Daily Gazette, 8 November 1918, p2 under ‘WAITING FOR THE EVENT’; and the Western Times (Exeter), 8 November 1918, p12 under ‘ARMISTICE RUMOUR’.

-48. The Edinburgh Evening News, 8 November 1918, p4 under ‘YESTERDAY’S CURIOUS MUDDLE’; the Birmingham Daily Gazette, 8 November 1918, p2 under ‘WAITING FOR THE EVENT’; and Derby Daily Telegraph, 8 November 1918, p2 under ‘The Great Hoax’.
+48. The Edinburgh Evening News, 8 November 1918, p4 under ‘YESTERDAY’S CURIOUS MUDDLE’; the Birmingham Daily Gazette, 8 November 1918, p2 under ‘WAITING FOR THE EVENT’; the Nottingham Journal and Express, Friday, 8 November, 1918, p2, under “WAITING FOR THE EVENT”; and the Derby Daily Telegraph, 8 November 1918, p2 under ‘The Great Hoax’.

-49. For more about these events see James Smith, ‘The Press Censors and the Reuters Armistice Bulletin of 7 November 1918.’
-In The Baron, Archives, 10 July 2017. http://www.thebaron.info/archives/the-press-censors-and-the-reuter-armistice-bulletin-of-7-november-1918
+49. James Smith, ‘The Press Censors and the Reuters Armistice Bulletin of 7 November 1918’, in The Baron, Archives, 10 July 2017. http://www.thebaron.info/archives/the-press-censors-and-the-reuter-armistice-bulletin-of-7-november-1918 has more about this aspect.

 Image Copyright Statements of Newspapers Cited